OSI model layers explanation and Functions

 Application Layer:

 As the name suggests, which implements user application logic rather than focusing on data transfer over the network.
 FTP, SSH, and SCP are a few examples of an application layer.
-There can be already defined as applications or a user-developed new applications.
+There can be already defined as applications or user-developed new applications.

 Example Message Flow In OSI Model tutorial